B2B Sales Funnel: Complete Guide for Marketers

 by Frankie Karrer

 OTT, CTV, AVOD, SVOD–the world of streaming advertising can seem like a whole new language – one filled with acronyms.
-As people continue to cut the cord, advertisers are following, making the jump from their previous linear ad campaigns to streaming ads.
+As people continue to cut the cord, advertisers are following, jumping from their previous linear ad campaigns to streaming ads.

 Joining the shift to streaming TV advertising doesn’t need to feel overwhelming – let’s break down the basics.